athena-framework/athena/docs/routing.md

 end
 ```

-The method accepts the exception that has been raised, and the server context.
-This allows for centralized exception handling of custom exceptions, allowing errors to be handled at different levels, while still allowing action specific `begin/rescue` blocks.
+The method accepts the exception that has been raised, the server context, and a location string (if you wanted to supply some arbitrary information about where the exception first occurred).
+Athena uses this to include the line/column number for exceptions that occur from within a controller action, in the logged messages.
+The `handle_exception` method allows for centralized exception handling of custom exceptions, allowing errors to be handled at different levels, while still allowing action specific `begin/rescue` blocks.

 Any exceptions that happen within `FakeController` will first pass through  `FakeController.handle_exception`, which handles the `DivisionByZeroError`.
 The `throw` macro is used to return a response with given *status code* and *body*, if it is of that type.
-Otherwise, if the exception does not "match" any logic in the custom handler, calling `super` would call the parent's error handler, in this case Athena's default (but could also be another inherited controller), which would pass the exception to Athena to process.
-If the exception does not "match" any rescued exceptions there either, then a 500 Internal Server Error would be thrown.
+The convenience exception classes mentioned earlier could have also been used.
+If the exception does not "match" any logic in the custom handler, calling `super` would call the parent's error handler, in this case Athena's default (but could also be another inherited controller), which would pass the exception to Athena to process.
+If the exception does not "match" any rescued exceptions there either, then a 500 Internal Server Error would be thrown, as well as log the exception.

 ### Query Params